Your chance to help shape the mobility of tomorrow!

 Many thanks to the ambassadors Thomas F. Hofmann, Katrin Habenschaden, Wolfgang Heubisch, Klaus Bogenberger, Fabian Mehring, Jo Schück, Katja Diehl, Oliver May-Beckmann and many more.

 Imagine something: There is more space for people.
 The streets have more trees and plants.
-Everyone can get around better∙move.
-Your city could∙part of Schwabing-West in the future.
-How would you like your city∙take part?
+Everyone can get around better.
+That's how your Schwabing-West district could be in the future.
+How would you like your district to be?
 We want to talk to you about it!

-The project is called MOSAIQ.MOSAIQ is a research∙project.
-MOSAIQ means: mobility and urban climate in the city of the future.∙participate.
+The project is called MOSAIQ.
+MOSAIQ is a research∙project.
+MOSAIQ means: Mobility and urban climate in the future city∙part.
 The Technical University of Munich is leading the project.

 What is MOSAIQ about?

-MOSAIQ wants to improve the streets in∙part more beautiful.
+MOSAIQ wants to make the streets in the city∙part more beautiful.
 People should feel comfortable there.
 There should be more space.
-For example, for meetings, for everyone, for plants and for a good atmosphere.
-You can help with∙decide what to do in the city∙part is tried out.
+For meetings and plants, for example.
+You can help decide what is tried out in the Stadt∙teil.
 The ideas come from you.
-Some ideas are tried out on the streets for a certain period of time.
+Some ideas will be tried out on the streets for a certain period of time.

-The aim of MOSAIQ is: The city∙parts should become good places to live.
+The aim of MOSAIQ is to make urban districts good places to live.

 At the same time, the climate in the city should improve.
 And people should be able to move around the city easily.